Privatization ‘Disproportionately Hurts Poor Individuals and Families’

 The academy doesn’t set limits for older children, but suggests curtailing screen time before bedtime and when it conflicts with healthy activities.

 Most parents haven’t been listening.
 Mobile devices—tablets, smartphones and the like—in the hands of children are a big business.
-Time spent in apps from the “family” category on the Google Play store doubled in the past year, […]
+Time spent in apps from the “family” category on the Google Play store doubled in the past year, according to […]

 Read the Full Article